GSA/digitalgov.gov/content/topics/challenges/_index.md

 title: "Challenges"

 # description — keep it short and clear
-# summary: "Types of challenges–ideation, software and apps, creative and tech–and the platforms and tools for success."
+summary: "Types of challenges–ideation, software and apps, creative and tech–and the platforms and tools for success."

+# Weight
+weight: 1

 # For more information on managing topics,
 # see https://github.com/GSA/digitalgov.gov/wiki/topics